All About Amanda Bananas, Hoboken’s Famous Banana Ice Cream Truck

 amanda banana truck

 Owning a food truck is a lot of hard work.
-Steve wakes up at 5:00AM to get the truck ready, and FYI, it’s not just a quick pull up and plug-in process.
+Steve shared with HG that he wakes up at 5:00 AM to get the truck ready, and FYI: it’s not just a quick pull-up and plug-in process.
 The team has a commissary where they do all of their juicing and prep work.
-Then, the food is brought to the truck where it is served to the public.
-Amanda, who used to be a math teacher, loves her new position as the face of the company.
-She can be found in the truck taking orders and serving guests.
+Then, the food is brought to the truck, where it is served to the public.
+Amanda, who used to be a math teacher, loves her position as the face of the company, and can be found in the truck taking orders and serving guests.

 “When people come to the window and ask if I am Amanda, I say yes.
 They are always shocked that it’s me.”
-Steve deals with all of the business aspects — from ordering to payroll to permits and everything else in between.
+Steve deals with all of the business aspects, from ordering to payroll to permits and everything else in between.
 “I had to learn to do so many different things, [and] even tow a trailer,” Steve told us.

 amanda banana 5

 Working with fresh fruits also poses an enormous challenge.
-They have ordering products down to a science now, but in the beginning, it was tough.
+They have the product-ordering process down to a science now, but in the beginning, it was tough.
 Over the years, Steve and Amanda have learned how to properly prep and how much fruit and toppings to order for their truck.
 “In one week, we go through 50 cases of bananas.
-Each case weighs 40 pounds each,” Steve shared {we’ll let you do the math}.
+Each case weighs 40 pounds each,” Steve shared.
+Owning a food truck as successful as Amanda Bananas is definitely a labor of love, but it’s something that they both enjoy doing together.

-Amanda Banana Goes International
+Amanda Bananas’ International Trips

 Amanda Bananas + Its Hoboken Family

 Steve and Amanda know that Amanda Bananas is a lot more than serving up awesome ice cream.
 It’s the family and sense of community that comes along with owning a local food truck.
 “The best part of it all is seeing families grow up right in front of us,” Amanda told us.
+“We see a lot of our guests once, even twice a day.
+It’s very humbling to have that.”

 Everyone in Hoboken knows of Amanda Bananas and enjoys the camaraderie and friendships that come with this adventure.
 Amanda even shared a story of a husband and wife who have been longtime guests of the truck.

-“They were expecting a baby and Amanda knew she was due any day.
+“They were expecting a baby, and Amanda knew she was due any day.
 When we didn’t see them for a few days, we knew that they had the baby.
 A few days later, the two showed up to the truck with their newborn and it was a beautiful thing — that’s what you get when you are part of the family.”

 Location + Hours

 During the warmer seasons, Amanda Bananas can be found at its home site, Pier 13.
-During the week, they are there from 4:00PM to close and weekends from 11:00AM to close.
-They are also available for hire during the day for different corporate, school, or other private events.
-Reach out to them if you are interested in booking the truck for your next party.
-They can also be found at different festivals and events all over the map.
+During the week, it is there from 4:00 PM to close, and on weekends from 11:00 AM to close.
+It is also available for hire during the day for different corporate, school, or other private events throughout New Jersey, New York, Pennsylvania, and Connecticut, so reach out to them if you are interested in booking the truck for your next party.
+It can also be found at different festivals and events all over the map.
+For more information, visit its website or Instagram @amandabananasnj.

 also appears in